-The Toby Young storm, however, has distracted attention from one of the most significant aspects of the HE reforms the Office for Students will preside over.
+The Toby Young storm, however, distracted attention from one of the most significant aspects of the HE reforms the Office for Students will preside over.
 That is the escalation and acceleration in the collection, analysis and use of student data, and the building of a new HE data infrastructure to enact that task.
 Under the Office for Students, student data is to become a significant source for regulating the HE sector, as universities are put under increasing pressures of market reform, metrics and competition by HERA.

 As with all data infrastructure, mapping the HE data infrastructure is a complex task.
-In this initial attempt to document it (part of a forthcoming paper), I am following Rob Kitchin’s call for case studies that trace out the ‘sociotechnical arrangements’ of people, organizations, policies, discourses and technologies involved in the development, evolution, influence, dead-ends and failures of data infrastructures.
+In this initial attempt to document it (part of a longer published paper), I am following Rob Kitchin’s call for case studies that trace out the ‘sociotechnical arrangements’ of people, organizations, policies, discourses and technologies involved in the development, evolution, influence, dead-ends and failures of data infrastructures.
 It is necessarily a very partial account of a much larger project to follow the development, rollout and upkeep of a new data infrastructure in UK HE, and to chart how big data, learning analytics and adaptive learning technologies are being positioned as part of this program to deliver a reformed ‘smart’ sector for the future.

 Metrics, markets and HE reform